zeiynz/zeiynz/README.md

 I work with the React ecosystem, focusing on building smooth and intuitive user experiences.
 I recently graduated from [**@Bangkit Academy**](https://grow.google/intl/id_id/bangkit/). 🚀

-Outside of tech, I’m into science, gaming, and creating content with purpose.
+When I’m not coding, I spend time exploring science, playing games, or creating content for fun.
+I’m also interested in business.

 ---